czsmith/GDO/README.md

 When D8 is asserted, pullup R16 turns Q3 on to pull the door button signal low.
 Slowly, R18 charges C2 until the voltage is high enough to enable Q4.
 That then pulls Q3 base low, turning off Q3.
 Even if D8 stays high, the door button signal remains ungrounded.
 R17 and D3 provide a quick discharge of C2 when D8 goes low

 ## Construction
 There are a lot of parts, so it was a lot easier to prepare a PC board for this project.
-(Thank you nextpcb.com for under $20).
-I also have more than one GDO, so having a PC board will really speed assumbly.
+(Thank you nextpcb.com for 5 boards for under $20).
+I also have more than one GDO, so having a PC board will really speed assembly.

 Also, if you mount the project board directly on the GDO supports, the constant vibration could be a problem with manually-wired construction.